QSMxT/qsmxt.github.io/pages/2_using-qsmxt/2_data-preparation.md

 ## I have NIfTI files

-NIfTI files store insufficient information in their header to convert to BIDS.
-However, for QSM, we only need the image weighting (T2\*-weighted or T1-weighted), field strength, run numbers, echo numbers, echo times, and image types (magnitude or phase).
-If your NIfTI data contains some of this information in the file path or an adjacent JSON header, the `run_1_niftiConvert.py` script will attempt to extract this information using customisable match patterns and regular expresions.
-Use the following command to convert NIfTI to BIDS:
+Unfortunately, NIfTI files store insufficient information in their header for a complete conversion to BIDS.
+However, for QSMxT, we only need the image weighting (T2\*-weighted or T1-weighted), field strength, run numbers, echo numbers, echo times, and image types (magnitude or phase).
+If your NIfTI data contains some of this information in the file path or in an adjacent JSON header, the `run_1_niftiConvert.py` script will automatically attempt to extract this information using customisable match patterns and regular expresions.
+If this information is unavailable, you can provide it yourself at the next step.
+Use the following command to start the conversion from NIfTI:

 ```bash
 python3 /opt/QSMxT/run_1_niftiConvert.py YOUR_NIFTI_DIR bids